-Aimed at government policy-makers, practitioners, and academic researchers, this one day event will showcase our latest longitudinal evidence as well as highlight what these findings mean for public policy today.
+Aimed at government policy-makers, practitioners, and academic researchers, this one day event showcased our latest longitudinal evidence and highlighted what these findings mean for public policy today.

 |Date||29 November 2018|

 |Time||09:30 - 18:30|

 This one day event from the Centre for Longitudinal Studies was an opportunity to hear evidence from a major programme of research examining and comparing the lives and experiences of thousands of individuals across the UK, from multiple generations.
 We shared brand new insights, and asked what these mean for public policy today.

 Our Cross Cohort Research Programme is a major initiative, using data from our own four cohort studies and other UK studies, to understand how our lives unfold and what can help improve people’s chances in life.

 Incorporating seven projects, the programme has explored many themes relevant to policy makers and practitioners, including:

 At this event delegates had the opportunity to: